Airport Hangar Types

 Description

-Individually owned hangar units in shared complexes, similar to residential condominiums.
+Individually owned hangar units in shared complexes, operating similarly to residential condominiums.
 Owners hold title to their specific unit and share common area expenses through HOA fees.
+You’re building equity instead of paying rent.

 Best For

-• Pilots wanting to build equity rather than pay rent
+• Pilots wanting to build equity in real estate rather than pay rent indefinitely

 Typical Cost